Sunset over water

 Best activities in Darwin

-1. Soak up the sun at Darwin Waterfront Precinct
+2. Relax at Darwin Waterfront Precinct

 What is it?
 A sunny waterfront hub, located in the heart of Darwin’s CBD, featuring a man-made beach, wave pool and a collection of trendy eateries.

 Why go?
 Three words: inflatable fun park.
-As well as the four-metre-high, floating obstacle course, the Waterfront has a luxurious grass area surrounding the public swimming lagoon, an on-land playground and a nearby wave pool.
+As well as the four-metre-high, floating obstacle course, Darwin's Waterfront Precinct has a luxurious grass area surrounding the public swimming lagoon, an on-land playground and a nearby wave pool.
 You could easily spend a day here, alternating between swimming in the saltwater, sunbathing on a deckchair and snacking on treats from the neighbouring restaurants.

 Time Out tip: There's even a free, 12-seater Waterfront Shuttle Bus that does laps of the precinct daily from 11.30am to 2pm and 4pm to 9pm.
 You can check out the stops here.